Lymphocyte Biology and Microenvironment

 Therefore, we believe that deciphering the molecular underpinnings of the intimate cross talk between host and microbiota during homeostasis and dysbiosis may hold the key to understand many idiopathic diseases.
 Our research is focused on gut-resident innate and adaptive lymphocytes that specifically control host-microbiota symbiosis.
 Vice versa, we are interested in the ability of certain microbes to shape and heighten tissue immunity.
 In addition, a major focus of our research lies on the role of intestinal epithelial cells as the primary interface between host tissue and microbiota that facilitates the bidirectional communication between immune system and microbiota.

-Balancing the gut – how the immune system maintains a healthy gut microbiota
+Recent Findings: Balancing the gut – how the immune system maintains a healthy gut microbiota

 We recently uncovered a critical mechanism that controls immune reactions against intestinal microorganisms (Neumann et al., Nature Immunology 2019).
 By focussing on so-called regulatory T cells (Treg), which prevent harmless microorganisms in the intestine from being attacked by the immune system, we identified a transcription factor, c-Maf, to be critical for the development and function of specific Treg cells in the gut.
 Deletion of c-Maf in Treg cells resulted in uncontrolled intestinal immunity to the microbiota and a profound microbial dysbiosis.
 The change in microbiota composition proved remarkably stable.
 When we transferred the altered microbiota to mice with intact c-Maf-dependent Treg cells, we similarly observed an overreaction of the intestinal immune system, indicating that both the immune system and the microbiota mutually contribute to establishing and maintaining a balanced host-microbiota relationship.